Proton Mail vs Tuta (2026): Privacy, Pricing, Features Compared

 Proton Mail

-The ecosystem, the user base, the brand recognition.
-Unless price is a major factor, Proton Mail is the safer default.
-The ecosystem alone — VPN, Drive, Pass, Calendar — justifies the premium.
+The ecosystem, the user base, the recognition.
+Unless price is the deciding factor, Proton Mail is the safer default.
+VPN, Drive, Pass and Calendar in one account justify the premium on their own.

 Best for Maximum Security on a Budget